carlosbaraza/dotfiles/README.md

 ./windows/install-python.sh
 ```

+## Graphical applications on WSL with XServer (MobaXterm)
+Follow the MobaXterm section of [this article](https://nickjanetakis.com/blog/using-wsl-and-mobaxterm-to-create-a-linux-dev-environment-on-windows)

 ## Apple Magic Keyboard mappings
 I use a Magic Keyboard to work and it was slowing me down a lot not to have the right mappings,
 at least while I get used to the Windows shortcuts.
 Therefore I added a script to accelerate